Visit Chicago in the summer or the fall.

 - If you can stand the beginnings of the winter season, you will be thrilled by the holiday atmosphere of the city of Chicago.
-The city really brings the good holiday vibes with big city lights and bustling shoppers in big coats and hats.
-There are parades and tree lightings and the Magnificent Mile Lights Festival where thousands of lights kickoff the season, along with carolers, Santa and his elves, and fireworks.
+The city really brings good holiday vibes with big city lights and bustling shoppers in big coats and hats.
+There are parades and tree lighting and the Magnificent Mile Lights Festival where thousands of lights kick off the season, along with carolers, Santa and his elves, and fireworks.
 It’s not quite Christmas in New York, but it’s a close second!

 Have Your Say?